FHA's Quality Assurance Framework

 - In August 2016, HUD released its final annual lender certification, which reflected key MBA recommendations to require lenders to certify each year only to those requirements necessary to maintain HUD-FHA approval, rather than all FHA requirements.
 These revisions narrowed the certification's scope to better suit certifications at the institutional level.
 The final annual certification was effective the same day of its release-August 1, 2016 (for additional information, see HUD Handbook 4000.1).

 - In January 2017, FHA announced the implementation of the Loan Review System (LRS) that operationalized the final Defect Taxonomy on May 15, 2017.
 While MBA applauds FHA's implementation of the LRS, lenders still support including remedies with the tiers to provide clarity and certainty when originating FHA loans.
+MBA also urges FHA to continue discussions with lenders and industry stakeholders as lenders are now using the LRS within their companies.

 - Uncertainty around the treatment of origination errors creates an environment where lenders fear that even a minor, immaterial error in a loan that has no bearing on actual risk will be sufficient for FHA to request indemnification.